exercism/x86-64-assembly/concepts/basics/introduction.md

 name destination, source
 ```

-So, the name for the instruction is placed first, then at least one whitespace, followed by the destination operand, a comma (`,`) and finally a source operand.
+So, the name of the instruction is placed first, then at least one whitespace, followed by the destination operand, a comma (`,`) and finally a source operand.

 The source operand isn't typically modified by an instruction, just the destination operand.